Rpule99/Capstone-Dog_breed_classifier/README.md

 The project scope will be limited to creating such a model using transfer learning to first identify if an image contains a human or a dog, and if a dog is identified, then specify its breed.

+The blog post can be viewed at https://medium.com/@rethabilepule1997/human-and-dog-breed-classifier-image-classification-9d78f51ca9ea

+## Project Libraries

+To run this project the following packages and libraries are required.
+- Sklearn: ML package used for training and improving the model and to read data files.
+- pandas: this will assist in manipulating the data and training model.
+- glob: for searching files.
+- matplot: for creating plots.
+- CV2: for face detection model.
+- keras: For the TensorFlow pre-trained models and image preprocessing.

+## Project Files

+- Root Directory:
+    - bottleneck_features:
+        folder to store bottleneck features (not uploaded due to size but can be download, see project instructions
+    - dogImages:
+        stores dog training, validation and testing images
+    - haarcascades:
+         used face detection
+    - Lfw:
+         contain human images
+    - requirement:
+         contains yaml files to create virtual environment
+    - saved_models:
+         contains saved models from transfer learning CNNs
+    - Dog app: Notebook for manipulating data and creating CNNs

 ## Project Instructions

 ### Instructions